GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 1. What Paul firmly establishes here.

-   Confirms the fact of unconditional election by stating “that in all Israel’s history the process of selection and election has gone on . . ., stress[ing] the fact that this election was based not on any merit of the person elected but on nothing else than the will of God Himself.”1
+   Confirms the fact of unconditional election by stating “that in all Israel’s history the process of selection and election has gone on…, stress[ing] the fact that this election was based not on any merit of the person elected but on nothing else than the will of God Himself.”1

 2. What the objector to God’s unconditional election may say.